eMapR/LTOP_Imaging/README.md

 #### 7 Randomly select a subset of 75k points (QGIS)

+After sampling we select a subset of points.
+The size of the subset is arbitraray choosen to a size what works in GEE.

 	0. Qgis tool - Random selection within subsets

 	1. Input